Videotelephony: Business

 Videoconferencing can enable individuals in distant locations to participate in meetings on short notice, with time and money savings.
 Technology such as VoIP can be used in conjunction with desktop videoconferencing to enable low-cost face-to-face business meetings without leaving the desk, especially for businesses with widespread offices.
 The technology is also used for remote work.
 One research report based on a sampling of 1,800 corporate employees showed that, as of June 2010, 54% of the respondents with access to videoconferencing used it "all of the time" or "frequently".

+Aside from traditional meetings, videoconferencing enables collaborative group sessions in which people collaborate to produce products and services.
+Industrial Light & Magic uses videoconferencing as part of a 24-hour global video effects production environment for the film industry.

 Intel Corporation have used videoconferencing to reduce both costs and environmental impacts of its business operations.

 Videoconferencing is also currently being introduced on online networking websites, in order to help businesses form profitable relationships quickly and efficiently without leaving their place of work.
 This has been leveraged by banks to connect busy banking professionals with customers in various locations using video banking technology.

 Videoconferencing on hand-held mobile devices (mobile collaboration technology) is being used in industries such as manufacturing, energy, healthcare, insurance, government, and public safety.
 Live, visual interaction removes traditional restrictions of distance and time, often in locations previously unreachable, such as a manufacturing plant floor thousands of miles away.

 In the increasingly globalized film industry, videoconferencing has become useful as a method by which creative talent in many different locations can collaborate closely on the complex details of film production.
 For example, for the 2013 award-winning animated film Frozen, Burbank-based Walt Disney Animation Studios hired the New York City-based husband-and-wife songwriting team of Robert Lopez and Kristen Anderson-Lopez to write the songs, which required two-hour-long transcontinental videoconferences nearly every weekday for about 14 months.

-With the development of lower-cost endpoints, the integration of video cameras into personal computers and mobile devices, and software applications such as FaceTime, Skype, Teams and Zoom, videoconferencing has changed from just a business-to-business offering to include business-to-consumer (and consumer-to-consumer) use.
+With the development of lower-cost endpoints, the integration of video cameras into personal computers and mobile devices, and software applications such as FaceTime, Skype, Teams, BlueJeans and Zoom, videoconferencing has changed from just a business-to-business offering to include business-to-consumer (and consumer-to-consumer) use.

 Although videoconferencing has frequently proven its value, research has shown that some non-managerial employees prefer not to use it due to several factors, including anxiety.
 Some such anxieties can often be avoided if managers use the technology as part of the normal course of business.
 Remote workers can also adopt certain behaviors and best practices to stay connected with their co-workers and company.

 Researchers also find that attendees of business and medical videoconferences must work harder to interpret information delivered during a conference than they would if they attended face-to-face.
 They recommend that those coordinating videoconferences make adjustments to their conferencing procedures and equipment.